Skip to Content

 For this recipe, make sure you have cooked kielbasa, since the recipe only requires about 5 minutes of cooking time - just enough to heat up the kielbasa and coat it in the sauce, but not enough to cook meat.
 So make sure the packaging says that the kielbasa is fully cooked - avoid "fresh kielbasa" because that is typically uncooked.

-You can use beef or pork kielbasa, or a combination of both meats.
+You can use beef or pork kielbasa, any kind!
 Pre-cooked smoked sausage (such as Eckrich Smoked Sausage) would work too.

 Kielbasa bites as an appetizer or dinner